Mindfulness for Beginners

 - be introduced to ways of developing and sustaining a mindfulness practice and integrating your practice into daily life

-- have the opportunity to experience mindfulness in the outdoors, helping you to connect with nature
+- have the opportunity to explore your mindfulness practice in the outdoors, helping you to connect with nature

 - experience the peace, tranquillity and beauty of Sharpham House and Estate